Selfdual 4-Manifolds, Projective Surfaces, and the Dunajski-West Construction

-For instance, if a hyperk\"ahler metric has a null (perhaps only homothetic) Killing vector $K$ which is not triholomorphic, then the fibration of $Z$ over $\CP1$ does not descend to $Y$, and at most one of its fibres does.
-(If $K$ is twist-free, the divisor of its $\alpha$-surface foliation is the only pullback divisor in the hyperk\"ahler family, whereas if $K$ has twist, it preserves two distinct divisors in the hyperk\"ahler family, but one of them is the divisor of its $\alpha$-surface foliation, which, as already noted, is not a pullback from $Y$ in the twisting case.)
+For instance, if a~hyperk\"ahler metric has a~null (perhaps only homothetic) Killing vector $K$ which is not triholomorphic, then the f\/ibration of $Z$ over ${\mathbb{C}}{\rm P}^1$ does not descend to $Y$, and at most one of its f\/ibres does.
+(If $K$ is twist-free, the divisor of its $\alpha$-surface foliation is the only pullback divisor in the hyperk\"ahler family, whereas if $K$ has twist, it preserves two distinct divisors in the hyperk\"ahler family, but one of them is the divisor of its $\alpha$-surface foliation, which, as already noted, is not a~pullback from $Y$ in the twisting case.)

-In the context of the Dunajski--West construction, it is natural to study the projective pairs for which the gauge group reduces to the subgroup $G$ of $\HDiff_{\!2}$ commuting with a vector field which preserves the area form defining $\HDiff_{\!2}$.
+In the context of the Dunajski--West construction, it is natural to study the projective pairs for which the gauge group reduces to the subgroup $G$ of $\HDiff_{2}$ commuting with a~vector f\/ield which preserves the area form def\/ining $\HDiff_{2}$.